rimzi55000-coder/Rimsha-s-final-ACT-Ai-project/README.md

 ## 🔒 Security

+## 🔒 Security

-The Google Gemini API key is securely stored within n8n Cloud credentials and is **not exposed in the frontend or GitHub repository**.
+The application does not expose the Google Gemini API key in the frontend.
+API requests are securely handled through an n8n Cloud workflow.

 ---